The six-episode anime OVA Devil Hunter Yohko

 - Unlucky Childhood Friend: Osamu Wakabayashi.

 - Virgin Power: Played straight and subverted.
-All the girls in the Mano family must remain virgins until they become Devil Hunters — but once they gain the Devil Hunter power, they no longer have to stay virgins (and Madoka wants great-grandkids!).
+All the girls in the Mano family must remain virgins until they become Devil Hunters — but once they gain the Devil Hunter power, they're free to fool around (and Madoka wants great-grandkids!).